-- 1. You need to install LATEX on your machine.
-This is a free typesetting software which R Markdown uses.
-Windows and Mac users must install TeXLive 2016 or MikTeX (freely available at https://www.tug.org/texlive/ and https://miktex.org/). - 2.
-To use R Markdown, simply create a new R Markdown document in RStudio.
+- 1. To use R Markdown, simply create a new R Markdown document in RStudio.
 This will load a sample document.
-Select "Knit PDF" to produce a PDF output file with the write up and the code output. - 3.
-More information on the R Markdown syntax is available here: http://rmarkdown. rstudio.com/.
+Select "Knit PDF" to produce a PDF output file with the write up and the code output. - 2.
+More information on the R Markdown syntax is available here: http://rmarkdown.rstudio.com/.

-Schedule
+4 Schedule

-Week 1 (Oct 12): Review of Fundamentals and Intro to R
+Week 1 (Oct 11): Review of Fundamentals, Probability Theory, and Intro to R

-OpenIntro Statistics, chapter 1, or Gravetter and Wallnau, chapters 1-4.
+OpenIntro Statistics, chapter 1 and 2, OR Gravetter and Wallnau, chapters 1-4 and 6.